Tonix Pharmaceuticals Announces Outcome of Interim Analysis of Phase 3 RALLY Study of TNX-102 SL for the Management of Fibromyalgia

-Company Plans to Unblind and Report Top Line Results in the Second Quarter After Currently Enrolled Study Participants Have Completed
+Company Plans to Unblind and Report Topline Results in the Fourth Quarter of 2021 Following Completion of Study for Currently Enrolled Participants

 About Tonix Pharmaceuticals Holding Corp.